Thermogenesis: Shivering

-One method to raise temperature is through shivering.
-It produces heat because the conversion of the chemical energy of ATP into kinetic energy causes almost all of the energy to show up as heat.
-Shivering is the process by which the body temperature of hibernating mammals (such as some bats and ground squirrels) is raised as these animals emerge from hibernation.
+One method animals use to raise temperature is through shivering.
+When an animal shivers, almost all the energy being expended shows up as heat.
+While shivering does not produce useful motion, it is still valuable for raising an animal's body temperature.
+For example, shivering is the process by which the body temperature of hibernating mammals (such as some bats and ground squirrels) is raised as these animals emerge from hibernation.

 Non-shivering

 Non-shivering thermogenesis occurs in brown adipose tissue (brown fat) that is present in almost all eutherians (swine being the only exception currently known).
-Brown adipose tissue has a unique uncoupling protein (thermogenin, also known as uncoupling protein 1) that allows the uncoupling of protons (H+) moving down their mitochondrial gradient from the synthesis of ATP, thus allowing the energy to be dissipated as heat.
+Brown adipose tissue has a unique uncoupling protein (thermogenin, also known as uncoupling protein 1) that allows for the synthesis of ATP to be uncoupled from the production of protons (H^{+}), thus enabling mitochondria to burn fatty acids and oxygen to generate heat.
+The atomic structure of human uncoupling protein 1 UCP1 has been solved by cryogenic-electron microscopy.
+The structure has the typical fold of a member of the SLC25 family.
+UCP1 is locked in a cytoplasmic-open state by guanosine triphosphate in a pH-dependent manner, preventing proton leak.